malteos/finetune-evaluation-harness/README.md

 --do_train --do_eval  --overwrite_output_dir --num_train_epochs 1 --max_seq_length 512
 ```

 - Default script and parameters, no major additions to the script.
+Only thing to note is to be careful if the model which you want to run has a an AutoModel For Question Answering Type else it throws an error.